spotify/dh-virtualenv/doc/dh_virtualenv.1.rst

 -p PACKAGE, --package=PACKAGE		Act on the package named PACKAGE -N PACKAGE, --no-package=PACKAGE	Do not act on the specified PACKAGE -v, --verbose				Turn on verbose mode.
 --extra-index-url			Pass extra index URL to pip --preinstall=PACKAGE			Preinstall a PACKAGE before running pip.
 --extra-pip-arg				Extra arg for the pip executable.
 --extra-virtualenv-arg			Extra arg for the virtualenv executable.
---pypi-url				            Base URL for PyPI server.
+--index-url				Base URL for PyPI server.
 --setuptools				Use setuptools instead of distribute.
+--install-suffix=SUFFIX			Override virttualenv installation suffix --upgrage-pip				Force upgrade pip in virtualenv --requirements=FILE			Use FILE for requirements --no-test				Skip tests
+--python=PATH				Use Python interpreter at PATH --builtin-venv				Use built-in venv of Python 3 --skip-install				Don't run ``pip install .``

 QUICK GUIDE FOR MAINTAINERS
 ===========================